2023 UEFA Women's Under-19 EURO final tournament: All the fixtures and results | Women's Under-19

 Article body

-The Netherlands and Germany claimed their semi-final places on a compelling Matchday 3 in the 2023 UEFA European Women's Under-19 Championship.
+France, Spain, Germany and the Netherlands claimed their semi-final places on a compelling Matchday 3 at the 2023 UEFA European Women's Under-19 Championship.

-Roos Kwakkenbos' side bounced back from a goal behind to beat Germany 3-1 at Leburton Stadium to claim the Group A summit, as Germany finished runners-up in a competitive section.
+Roos Kwakkenbos' Dutch side recovered from a goal down to beat Germany 3-1 at Leburton Stadium to claim the Group A summit, as Germany finished runners-up in a competitive section.

-Austria and Belgium drew a six-goal thriller at Tivoli Stadium, with both sides bowing out of the tournament.
+France saw off a resilient Iceland 3-1 to win Group B, while competition top scorer Carla Camacho struck twice as Spain dominated Czechia 7-0 to finish second.

-France meet Iceland and Spain play Czechia in Group B also on Monday, with France boasting a three-point advantage over Spain and Iceland, with Czechia yet to get off the mark.
+Austria and Belgium drew a six-goal thriller at Tivoli Stadium, with both sides bowing out of the tournament along with Iceland and Czechia.

-The semi-finals take place on 27 July, with the final at Den Dreef Stadium in Leuven on 30 July.
+Netherlands face Spain, and France meet Germany in the semi-finals on Thursday, with the final at Den Dreef Stadium in Leuven on Sunday.

 The tournament will also act as UEFA's qualifier for the 2024 FIFA U-20 Women's World Cup in Colombia.